Washington Truck Weight Limits

 Enforcement and Compliance Strategies

-Enforcement is key to the effectiveness of weight limits.
+Enforcement is key to the effectiveness of weight limits, and is a critical component of safe and compliant transport in Washington.
 In Washington, various strategies are employed to ensure compliance, ranging from weigh stations to on-road inspections.
 These measures help maintain road safety standards and prevent undue wear on infrastructure.

 Methods of Weight Limit Enforcement